 Once you’re in the venue the first thing I like to do is get a lay of the land.
 I love getting a feel for what there is before I head to the first artist of the day.
 Every year there are different art exhibits & things to see.
 I tend to find these installations the most exciting part of the weekend because you have no idea what they are going to be!
 Plus if you go in early, there are less people in your photos 😜!

-Also, they have real restrooms!
-The restrooms have two rows of stalls, no one ever checks the back row, so you can usually find an empty stall there!
+They also have real restrooms!
+The restrooms have two rows of stalls, most people do not check the back row, so you can usually find an empty stall there!
 The tables outside are a great meeting spot too.
 My friends & I always pick a landmark (or lamp) to meet at all weekend after we use the restroom.

 The app is also great for keeping track of artists.
-I like to set my schedule as the wallpaper so I don’t waste time on my phone.
-Another good thing to grab is the paper schedule booklet, they make it really easy to keep track of where & when everything is.
-Each stage will also have a set times posted at the back.
+I like to set my schedule as my phones lock screen wallpaper so I don’t waste time scrolling on my phone.
+Another good thing to grab is the schedule booklet, they make it really easy to keep track of where & when everything is.
+Each stage will also have a set times posted at sign in the back.

 What To Wear

 Coachella fashion is so fun.
 Some years I will see something months in advance & get it knowing it’ll be perfect for the festival.
 Last year was the first year I made my own outfits.
 It is such a fun place to show off something you love.
-Or rock an outfit that is a little more of the crazy side.
-I always take advantage of it.
-Plus there are so many small unique brands out there, Coachella is a great place to support these designers & rock something one of a kind!
+Or rock an outfit that is a little more on the crazy side.
+I always take advantage of it!
+Plus there are so many small unique brands out there!
+Coachella, after all, is a music & ART festival, so I think it is great place to support these designers & rock something one of a kind!

 I also like to have a balance of comfort & practicality when it comes to my festival wardrobe.
 My main accessory is a watch or FitBit & hat.
 In 2017, I walked 19 miles on day 1 & 16 miles day 2 & 3!
 So having a comfy change of clothes to put on once the temp drops is a must.